DXHeroes/knowledge-base-content/practices/Git.md

 4. The changes made by you can be proposed (add to **INDEX**) using `git add <filename>`.
 5. To commit these changes you can use `git commit -m "Commit message"`.
 6. Now the changes that you have made are in the **head** to send it to the remote repository use `git push origin master`.
 If you have not cloned the repository you can use `git remote add origin <server>`.
-7.If you want to add a feature to your project but don't want to disturb the original project you can make a branch out of the main project by using `git checkout -b feature_x` command.
+7. If you want to add a feature to your project but don't want to disturb the original project you can make a branch out of the main project by using `git checkout -b feature_x` command.
 You can switch to the original project by using the `git checkout master` command.
 Remember unless you push the branch using `git push origin <branch>` it will not be publicly available.

 Hurrayy!! you created your first branch commit with knowing what exactly goes in the backend.🎉